Vatuu/silent-hill-decomp/docs/Analysis Guide.md

 ## Analysis Guide

-Several tools can be used to help disassemble and analyze the game, the guide below explains loading the game/overlays into both **Ghidra** and **IDA Pro**, a guide for using **decomp.me** to create matching function decompilations is also included below.
+Several tools can be used to help disassemble and analyze the game, this guide covers loading the game/overlays into both **Ghidra** and **IDA Pro**, a guide for using **decomp.me** to create matching function decompilations is also included below.

 Ghidra is the most recommended thanks to its simple support for overlays, but it's useful to have other tools to check against too.